Understanding the NCLEX: A Guide.

 • Heart rate and blood pressure.

-• Consciousness and sleep cycles
+• Consciousness and sleep cycles.

-Function: The Language of Neurons
+4. The Language of Neurons.

 The brain's incredible power comes from its vast network of interconnected cells called neurons.
 These cells communicate with one another through a sophisticated system of electrical and chemical signals.